-It is an exciting time for novel therapies in heart failure and many of the most impressive strides in diagnosis, treatment, and prevention are happening right here at the Cardiovascular Research Center housed within the Icahn School of Medicine at Mount Sinai.
-Cardiovascular gene therapy once seemed little more than an unsubstantiated promise, but today we are using genomics to create potential therapies that heal the failing heart, and improve the lives of the most severely afflicted cardiac patients.
+It is an exciting time for cardiovascular science and medicine.
+Many of the most impressive strides in basic and translational cardiovascular research are happening right here at the Cardiovascular Research Center (CVRC) in the Icahn School of Medicine at Mount Sinai.

-Cardiovascular diseases remain the number one cause of death around the world, and the key to mitigating the problem lies at the intersection of early prevention, sophisticated diagnostics, and more refined therapies.
-At our Center, we are expanding our studies of the basic mechanisms of cardiovascular disease, and exploring personalized medicine based on identifying genomic predictors.
-The unique and collaborative resources found across the entire Mount Sinai Health System create an environment for translational research at its finest -- patient driven, responsive, and deftly targeted.
+At the CVRC, our multi-disciplinary team of investigators is expanding our studies of the basic mechanisms of cardiovascular disease.
+We are exploring personalized medicine based on identifying genomic and epigenetic predictors.
+The highly collaborative environment uses resources within the Center and across the entire Mount Sinai Health System to create an environment for translational research that is patient driven, responsive, and cleverly targeted.

-Targeted therapy for heart failure is my passion, and I am lucky to have a world-class team of scientists and collaborators who share this vision.
-I invite you to explore our site, learn more about our current projects and investigators, and see how you can contribute to the groundbreaking discoveries happening at the Cardiovascular Research Center to prevent and reverse heart failure.
+I invite you to explore our website, learn more about our current projects and investigators, and consider how you can contribute to the groundbreaking discoveries happening at Mount Sinai’s Cardiovascular Research Center to help prevent and reverse cardiovascular diseases.